catapinedajr/Admin-Portal/replit.md

 - Reference prior analogies and examples when building new concepts
 - Create natural learning progression without jarring transitions

+**Soft Reference Guidelines:**
+- Use "you may remember" instead of "as we learned yesterday"
+- Allow content to stand alone even if prior days are skipped
+- Create gentle connections rather than hard dependencies
+- Design fallback explanations for key concepts

 **Example Implementation (Day 4 building on Days 1-3):**
 - Day 1: "What is Bitcoin?" (introduced digital money concept)
 - Day 2: "How Bitcoin Works" (introduced blockchain ledger)
 - Day 3: "Bitcoin vs Banks" (contrasted traditional vs digital)
-- Day 4: "Bitcoin Ownership" → Opens with: "Now that you understand Bitcoin as digital money recorded on a shared ledger that works differently than banks, let's explore what it means to truly own Bitcoin..."
+- Day 4: "Bitcoin Ownership" → Opens with: "Digital money like Bitcoin brings up an important question: what does it mean to truly own something you can't physically touch?
+If you've been following along, you may recall how Bitcoin works differently than traditional banks..."

 **Step 3: Generate Complete Lesson First**
 - Title: Expands on day's theme with engaging headline, building on prior knowledge